 - causes fight or flight response

 - nurse: boss gives you several tasks with limited time, its traffic and you’re late

 - patient: caregiver is ill-tempered, expensive bill due to hospitalization

 Stress and Depression

 - Be organized.
 Have a pocket notebook where you can write your schedules and the things you need to do.
 This helps you maximize your time and manage your effort.
 Plan ahead of time and make sure you have backups.
 Also, write the things you accomplished to your client to avoid chart errors or for your personal agendas.
 You will feel calm if everything is in its place.

 - Stay away from the stressor or deal with it.
-If your stressor is your co-worker, avoid dealing with them if possible or just talk to them if it’s a work-related topic to avoid too much interaction.
+If your stressor is your co-worker, avoid dealing with them if possible or talk to them about a work-related topic to avoid too much interaction.
 But if you cannot avoid the stressor, deal with them like confronting the person involved but always make sure that you talk calmly and away from the public.
 You can also report it to your supervisor if you cannot handle them, either a patient or other employee.
-If it is your boss, then prove to him that you are a worthy employee with quality work.
+If it is your boss, prove to him that you are a worthy employee with quality work.

 - Pamper Yourself.
 Too much workload gives a lot of pressure, and you cannot control everything that is happening.
 So after a long day, go to a spa and have some massage or travel if you have a long vacation or leave.
-These refresh your mind and body thus giving a feeling of regained energy and ready to enter the battlefield again.
+These refresh your mind and body, thus feeling regained energy and ready to enter the battlefield again.

 As much as we need to de-stress and so do our patients.
 Having an organized and relaxed mind makes us efficient nurses; thus, we can give our clients the best quality of service.
-But for patients, we need to be extra careful how to manage their stresses because they are vulnerable especially with a serious medical conditions.
+But for patients, we need to be extra careful how to manage their stresses because they are vulnerable, especially with serious medical conditions.